 The girls worked on their Girl Scout Bronze Award in three parts: held a sock drive, made blankets, and designed large ceiling tiles for the children’s bedrooms.
 The girls earned money for the cost of the supplies through the cookie sale program and nuts/candy and magazine fundraiser that Girl Scouts run every year.
 We also used some of the dues money to cover the cost of the items.

 They held a sock drive at two schools to collect new socks to help keep the children’s feet warm.
 The girls placed bins at each school; we have an elementary and middle school in the same school complex.
-We made flyers to send home and students brought in the donations.
-We collected over 100 pairs, baby to adult socks.
+The girls also made flyers to send home and students brought in the donations.
+The troop collected over 100 pairs, baby to adult socks.

 Blankets for the Kids